2021-2022 — Fran Wong, Chair

 2019-2020 — Karen Kadus, Chair; Susan Dumont, Vice Chair

-After two cancellations due to rainy and windy weather, eleven Club members were finally able to visit The High Line, and it was well worth the wait!
-Our tour guide was Stephanie Ulrich, our 2019 Annual Meeting and Awards Luncheon guest speaker.
+After two cancellations due to rainy and windy weather, 11 Club members were finally able to visit the High Line, and it was well worth the wait!
+Our tour guide was Stephanie Ulrich, our 2019 Annual Meeting and Awards Lumcheon guest speaker.
 She brought along Marek Pundzak, the High Line's Urban Forestry Supervisor.
-Both Stephanie and Marek shared their vast knowledge of landscape architecture and plants while strolling along the elevated park and answering our many questions.
+Both Stephanie and Marek shared their vast knowledge of landscape architecture and plants while strolling along the elevated partk and answering our many questions.

 We stopped at several points along the way to enjoy the incredible views of the City and the interesting plant combinations.
 We came away with an appreciation of the level of detail that was incorporated into the design process and the complexity of executing the plan in a dense urban environment.
 Afterwards, we ate lunch at Santina's on Washington Street, right below the High Line, where we enjoyed delicious seafood.